Nevin Saroya

-Nevin Saroya (born 15 September 1980) is a English retired semi-professional footballer who played as a defender, making one appearance in the Football League for Brentford.
+Nevin Saroya (born 15 September 1980) is an English retired semi-professional footballer who played as a defender, making one appearance in the Football League for Brentford.
 Saroya also played for non-League clubs Hampton & Richmond Borough, Yeading, Hayes & Yeading United, Godalming Town and Maidenhead United.
 He also had a spell with Brisbane Premier League club Redlands United.

 Playing career

 Brentford

 Saroya was born in Hillingdon.
 He started his career at Brentford as a youth player and after completing his apprenticeship, he signed a professional contract for the club.
 He made his debut for Brentford in their 1–1 draw in the Football League Second Division with Oxford United on 22 April 2000, replacing Gareth Graham as a substitute in the 46th minute.
 After Brentford manager-owner Ron Noades released Saroya in 2001, he admitted he became "disillusioned" with football and stopped playing, despite interest from Conference clubs.
 Saroya was unemployed for six-months, until he was asked by Wally Downes to help the actors in Mean Machine with their fitness and skills; saying "I had always got on well with him [Downes], so he asked me if I would come down here to Yeading and help the actors get fit and show them a few ball skills".
 Saroya also appeared in the film, and says the other actors and Vinnie Jones "pushed him" to get back into football before an old school friend invited him to train at Yeading.